arthi2900/app1/docs/prd.md

 ### 8.4 Student Report\n- Automatic marks calculation
 - Pass/Fail status display
-- Detailed analysis:
-  - Subject-wise performance
-  - Question-wise analysis
-- School name, address, and code displayed on report header
+- Detailed analysis:\n  - Subject-wise performance\n  - Question-wise analysis\n- School name, address, and code displayed on report header
 - **School isolation**: Reports filtered by school for Principal and Teacher access
 - **Student access**: Students can only view their own reports

-### 8.5 User Registration and Approval Workflow
+\n### 8.5 User Registration and Approval Workflow
 - When a new user creates an account (signup), they will be assigned 'Pending Approval' status
 - **School Name Field**: During registration, user must select school from dropdown list (populated from School Master created by Admin)
 - New users with 'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)